 Tesuque, named for a Native American tribe that survives today, is a distinctive rural (and almost as pricey as the Eastside) neighborhood on Santa Fe's northside.
 Some commercial benchmarks like Bishop's Lodge, the Tesuque Market, Shidoni Foundry and El Nido restaurant are well known, but the neighborhood's real charm consists of tin-roofed homes in the crevices and on the tops of rolling foothills of baked earth, pinons and junipers.
 Other parts of Tesuque are shaded and woodsy.
 There are choice horse properties, adobe homes, and ranch style properties, but an equal number of older, unassuming houses rich in individuality.

-The Triangle District is the most diverse and affordable neighborhood left within the Santa Fe city limits.
+The Triangle District is one of the most diverse and affordable neighborhood left within the Santa Fe city limits.
 It contains Casa Linda, Young's Park and Hopewell & Mann.
 The area is bordered by St. Francis Drive on the east, Cerrillos Road on the west, and St. Michael's Drive to the south.
-The Casa Linda neighborhood offers over 1,600 homes built by Allen Stamm between 1939 and 1963 and contains Kearney elementary.
+The Casa Linda neighborhood offers over 1,600 homes built by Allen Stamm between 1939 and 1963.
 Many homes here and in Young's Park were built by their owners.
 Hopewell & Mann contain Las Palomas, apartments and Santa Fe Civic Housing Authority.

 The city's Southwest is bordered on the east by St. Francis Drive and on the west by Cerrillos Road, and extends south out Airport Road.
 It is an area of condos, town homes, condos, and single-family dwellings that is perhaps more like most other U.S. cities.
 Roads on the southwest are paved, streets have sidewalks, and houses have garages.
 Prices here tend to be somewhat lower than the rest of Santa Fe.
 Many homes are new and priced well under $500,000-several affordable neighborhood programs start at around $150,000-while others are older and dated.
 Major subdivisions include Rancho Viejo, Villa Caballero I, II and III, Las Estancias, Pueblos del Sol, Los Milagros, Las Acequias, Vista Primera and Park Plazas.